keycloak/keycloak-quickstarts/proxy/traefik/reencrypt/README.md

       keyFile: /certs/traefik-external/key.pem
 ```

-Traefik will use this certificate to authenticate itself to the client.
+Traefik will use this certificate to authenticate itself to the browser .
+This is the certificate the client sees when connecting to Traefik on port 8443.
+It is separate from the internal certificate used for mTLS between Traefik and Keycloak.

 **Strip the `Forwarded` and `X-Forwarded-` headers:**